nehalineogi/azure-cross-solution-network-architectures/aks/README-ingress-appgw.md

 ## Enable AGIC

-1. Create the Application Gateway in the same VNET as AKS cluster or in a peer VNET.
+1. Create the Application Gateway in the same VNET as AKS cluster or in a peered VNET.
 2. Enable AGIC from the Command line or Azure Portal

 ```